eye-division/jeniross/_gallery/commissions.md

     image_description: >-
       Detail:  Telling Time: Moment and Movement.
 2025.
 Woven Tapestry: H 120 cm x W 220 cm.
-  - image_path: /uploads/img-4490-3.jpg
-    image_title: 4 of the New College Tapestries
-    image_description: >-
-      "Dance to the Music of Time": Suite of 6&nbsp; woven Tapestries for The Founder's Library, New College, Oxford.
-The tapestries were exhibited at the Ashmolean Museum before their final installation at the Oxford College.
   - image_path: /uploads/2025-03-06-01-01-22.jpg
     image_title: 'Detail: Telling Time: Moment and Movement.
 2025.'
     image_description: >-
       Detail: Telling Time: Moment and Movement.
 2025.
 Woven Tapestry: H 120 cm x W 220 cm.
+  - image_path: /uploads/img-4490-3.jpg
+    image_title: ' “A Dance to the Music of Time” ; The Founder''s Library, New College, Oxford.'
+    image_description: >-
+      "Dance to the Music of Time": Suite of 6 woven Tapestries for The Founder's Library, New College, Oxford.
+The tapestries were exhibited at the Ashmolean Museum before their final installation at the Oxford College.
   - image_path: /uploads/img-4497.jpg
     image_title: 2 of the New College Tapestries
     image_description: >-